http_socket

 • workers(pool(N, rolling)) keeps up to N worker threads active and accepts the next connection as soon as one worker finishes.

-The serve_until_shutdown/4 predicate supports the workers/1 option family:
+The serve_until_shutdown/4 and serve_until_shutdown/5 predicates support the workers/1 option family:

 • workers(serial) serves accepted connections sequentially in the caller thread.
 This is the default.